Beckman Coulter Ultracentrifuges: A Reference Since 1947

 How should I store and handle density gradient reagents like OptiMATE Cesium Chloride and Iodixanol?

-Density gradient reagents should be stored at room temperature (20°C) and have a shelf life of 18 months from the date of manufacture.
-They should be disposed of at an approved hazardous waste disposal plant according to your organization’s waste disposal plan.
+Store density gradient reagents at room temperature (20 °C); shelf life is 18 months from the manufacturing date.
+Dispose of them at an approved hazardous-waste facility, following your organization's waste disposal plan.

 Our products